 If necessary, the combustion air duct can be connected directly to the turbocharger with a flexible connection piece.
 With this arrangement an external filter must be installed in the duct to protect the turbocharger and prevent fouling of the charge air cooler.
 The permissible total pressure drop in the duct is max.
-2 kPa.
+1.5 kPa.
 The duct should be provided with a step-less change-over flap to take the air from the engine room or from outside depending on engine load and air temperature.

-For very cold conditions heating of the supply air must be arranged.
+For very cold conditions arctic setup is to be used.
 The combustion air fan is stopped during start of the engine and the necessary combustion air is drawn from the engine room.
 After start either the ventilation air supply, or the combustion air supply, or both in combination must be able to maintain the minimum required combustion air temperature.
 The air supply from the combustion air fan is to be directed away from the engine, when the intake air is cold, so that the air is allowed to heat up in the engine room.